1bench — Modern MongoDB GUI client

 Visual Query Builder

-Build find, aggregate, and update queries visually.
-No more guessing syntax.
+Build find, aggregate, and update queries visually with a searchable field picker.
+No syntax guessing.

 Aggregation Pipeline